Sorry, you need to enable JavaScript to visit this website.

 Top-level authorities are primarily responsible for comprehensive strategic planning, distribution of resources according to the objectives, mentioned above and providing methodological support.

-Youth policy at the municipal level appears as a compulsory task, but there are no budgetary allocations associated with it.
+Youth policy at the municipal level appears to be a compulsory task, but there are no budgetary allocations associated with it.
 Therefore, the approach of local authorities to youth work is very different.

 On the municipal level, the role of youth officers ('ifjúsági referensek') can be underlined.
 As the office is not compulsory, and there are no official guidelines on it, interpretations and implementations differ.
 However, the general understating of the role, developed by the former Mobilitás National Agency, states that in addition to their tasks of coordinating public administration, youth officers may submit proposals regarding: